 Anomalocaris, an ancient three-foot-long shrimp-like creature, is an evolution anomaly.
 Anomalocaris (pictured left) is Greek for “anomaly shrimp.”

 The origin of this marine creature’s compound eye, a species first discovered by Charles Doolittle Walcott in the Canadian Rockies at an elevation of over 7,000 feet above sea level, has long puzzled evolution scientists.
-Where did the freakish eyes originate, and how did it end up in the Canadian Rockies?
+Where did the freakish eyes originate, and how did they end up in the Canadian Rockies?

 Study Findings